Twit (song)

-"Twit" (literally "dimwit") is the debut solo single by South Korean singer Hwasa.
+"Twit" is the debut solo single by South Korean singer Hwasa.
 It was released on February 13, 2019 by RBW.
 Written by Kim Do-hoon, Park Woo-sang and Hwasa who are also the producers of the song.
 The music video has over 100 million views, making it the third most popular Korean music video by a female soloist in 2019.

 Composition

 "Twit" was co-written and co-produced by Kim Do-hoon, Park Woo-sang and Hwasa.
 Tamar Herman from Billboard described the song as "a bouncing pop melody, which features chirpy trap beats and tropical house elements as the artist switches between chanting raps and her soaring, powerful vocals."

 Commercial performance

 "Twit" peaked at number one on the South Korean digital, download and streaming chart and at number 3 on the Billboard US World Digital Songs chart.
 The song also debuted at number 22 on the New Zealand Hot Singles chart.